dat310-2023/info/exercises/js/vue2/README.md

 Create a Vue.js application such that,
 - the circle around the big icon always reflects the color from the color input.
 - when a button is clicked, the big icon changes to show the icon from this button.
-- the buttons are displayed using a *v-for* loop.

 ![Exercise1](images/exercise1.png)